 The Jacobs Well Tourist Park is located about 40 kilometres north of Surfers Paradise (or 56 kilometres south of Brisbane) It is close enough to the water to be almost water front and the Southern Moreton Bay Islands are directly opposite.

 Jacobs Well Tourist Park is a medium size park that caters for pretty well everyone.
 There are powered and unpowered sites available.
 Some sites have slabs and there are also sites that are dog-friendly.
-There are also five fully self- contained villas and shortly two ‘glamping’ tents will be available.
+There are also five fully self- contained villas and two ‘glamping’ tents.

 There are quite a few shady trees located through out the park as well.
 Being a coastal park and also very dry at the moment, some sites are sandy, but there is still some green grass on the camp sites and around the villas.